mcclatchy-southeast/census2020/readme.md

 ## Story recipes

 The team at Carolina Demography put together [a great (still in-progress) how-to guide](https://www.ncdemography.org/2021/08/11/census-2020-story-recipe-how-to-find-and-explore-census-data/) on using R to work with the 2020 census redistricting data, [including sample scripts](https://github.com/mcclatchy-southeast/census2020/blob/main/scripts/story_recipe_pl94171.R) you can use to get started.

+You can also take a look at the [McClatchy team's own R scripts](https://github.com/mcclatchy-southeast/census2020/blob/main/scripts/mcc_sample_scripts.R) for loading in and cleaning up the data.

 ## Quick reference